-The DASHO will make a list of all hazardous chemicals and related work practices used at CSB headquarters, and will update the list as necessary.
+The DASHO will make a list of all hazardous chemicals and related work practices used at CSB headquarters and will update the list as necessary.
+The SHOs will do the same for all regional offices.
 This list of chemicals identifies only those chemicals used in the office areas.

-5. Material Safety Data Sheets (MSDSs).
+5. Safety Data Sheets (SDSs)

-MSDSs provide employees with specific information about the hazardous chemicals they use.
-The DASHO will maintain a binder in his or her office with an MSDS on every hazardous chemical used at the CSB headquarters.
-These MSDSs will be made readily available to each employee upon request.
-The DASHO is responsible for acquiring and updating MSDSs.
-He or she will contact the chemical manufacturer or vendor if additional research is necessary or if an MSDS has not been supplied with an initial purchase from the vendor.
-All new chemical procurements for the CSB must be cleared by the DASHO prior to delivery.
+SDSs provide employees with specific information about the hazardous chemicals they use.
+The DASHO will maintain a binder in his or her office with an SDS on every hazardous chemical used at the CSB headquarters.
+The SHO will do the same for all regional offices.
+These SDSs will be made readily available to each employee upon request.
+The DASHO/SHO is responsible for acquiring and updating SDSs.
+He or she will contact the chemical manufacturer or vendor if additional research is necessary or if an SDS has not been supplied with an initial purchase from the vendor.
+The DASHO/SHO must clear all new chemical procurements for the CSB prior to delivery.